DBraun/TD-Faust/README.md

 ### Custom Parameters in TouchDesigner

 * Sample Rate: Audio sample rate (such as 44100 or 48000).
-* Block Size: The buffer size at which TouchDesigner tells Faust to compute.
-A good choice is the audio rate divided by the frame rate such as (44100/60=735).
-If you want to pass control parameters from TouchDesigner to Faust via a wired CHOP, the block size will limit how often those parameters are updated.
-In an extreme case, you can consider lowering the block size down to 1, but this will have some impact on performance.
 * Polyphony: Toggle whether polyphony is enabled.
 Refer to the [Faust guide to polyphony](https://faustdoc.grame.fr/manual/midi/) and use the keywords such as `gate`, `gain`, and `freq` when writing the DSP code.
 * N Voices: The number of polyphony voices.
 * MIDI: Toggle whether **hardware** MIDI input is enabled.